ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/prompt_enhancing/docs/how-to-guides.md

 See the `notebooks/exploratory/3.0-Convolutio-complete_pipeline.ipynb` notebook for a complete overview of the training and the evaluation of the model.

+> To help the developer choosing useful Magoh's records for the training and
+> the evaluation of a `FieldExtractor`, the `filter_training_dataset` method
+> is useful.

 ## Inspect the prompts

 The previous notebook contains also the management of MLFlow to autotrace the